-Negative changes in the following factors, among others, could also have an impact on our business and results of operations outside of the United States:
+Negative changes in the following factors, among others, could also have an impact on our business and results of operations:

-- . software "piracy" trade protection laws, policies and measures and other regulatory requirements affecting trade and investment; - . unexpected changes in regulatory requirements for software; - . social, political, labor or economic conditions in a specific country or region; - . difficulties in staffing and managing foreign operations; and - . potential adverse foreign tax consequences.
+- . unexpected changes in regulatory requirements for software; - . social, political, labor or economic conditions in a specific country or region; - . difficulties in staffing and managing foreign operations; - . potential adverse tax consequences; and - . trade protection laws, policies and measures and other regulatory requirements affecting trade and investment.